LLNL/maestrowf/README.md

             echo "Hello, World!" > hello_world.txt
 ```

+> *PHILOSOPHY*: Maestro believes in the principle of a clearly defined process, specified as a list of tasks, that are self-documenting and clear in their intent.

 Running the `hello_world` study is as simple as...

-    $ maestro run study.yaml
+    maestro run study.yaml

-## Creating a Parameter Study is just as Easy!
+## Creating a Parameter Study is just as Easy

 With the addition of the `global.parameters` block, and a few simple tweaks to your `study` block, the complete specification should look like this: